 The optimization problem is formulated as minimizing objective function satisfying constraints.
 In the optimization problem, x denotes the optimization variable and f denotes the objective function (cost function).
-A detail of the problem is provided at the next section.
+A detail of the problem is provided in the next section.

 Table 1.1.1 shows the optimization variable list in the OCWD optimization model.
-“Optimization Variable” means cost or manipulated variable (chemical dose), “Fixed Parameter” is given by actual value, “Intermediate Variable” indirectly affects the objective function or constraints in the calculation.
+An “Optimization Variable” means a cost or manipulated variable (chemical dose), A “Fixed Parameter” is given by actual value, An “Intermediate Variable” indirectly affects the objective function or constraints in the calculation.
 In OCWD optimization model, the optimization variable is sulfuric acid and threshold inhibitor usage, and the intermediate variables are the permeate electric conductivity (EC) at stage 1, stage 2, and stage 3, combined permeate EC, and combined permeate TOC calculated by water quality prediction model.